anabaei/good-fly/README.md

 ## Middleware
 * Add auth or redirection by creating a file like _middleware.ts in each folder at pages like here https://nextjs.org/docs/advanced-features/middleware

+## Modal
+* use bootstrap to create  modal, before that make sure to import bootstrap css in the root of the _app